vtunka/kojak/README.md

 Kojak - "Koji in an box"
 ========================

 Kojak is a Koji virtual appliance complete with Mead extensions.
-It is part of a production effort to encourage the adoption of the Kojak/Mead build system.
+It is part of a productization effort to encourage the adoption of the Kojak/Mead build system.
 The scripts included in this repository create a fully operational Koji/Mead virtual machine.
 They utilise the Libvirtd visualization API and a kickstart file, based on a vanilla Fedora installation, which provide an automated "out of the box" solution, which may be used for development and